Thursday, December 27, 2007

 Hatshepsut dedicated the temple to Amun, the sun god, in an attempt to secure the legitimacy of her reign.
 Most temples of the New Kingdom period (all the monuments we saw on this tour were New Kingdom or Greco-Roman) contain a room known as a mummesi, or birth room, which depicts the pharaoh being born out of the union between the queen and the god Amun, thus suggesting that the pharaoh is of divine birth.
 Although Hatshepsut was not the first female to rule Egypt as pharaoh, political turmoil surrounding her reign most likely led her to feel that such an assertion of her divine right to power was necessary.

 We first ventured up to the tomb of Thutmosis III, Hatshepsut's step-son and successor.
-I say up, since af
+I say up, since after a brisk

 Part II: Karnak and Adventures on the River Nile.